pycontw/pycon-etl/README.md

 make down-dev
 ```

+> Difference between production and dev/test compose files is dev/test compose file use local build image, and production compose file use the image from docker hub.

 ### Local environment with Docker (Windows)

 Same as above, bit do not use Windows Powershell; please use Command Prompt instead.